Python on Aurora

 np.asarray()

 creates an array on the default SYCL device, which is the Intal Max 1550 GPU on Aurora.
+The queue associated with this array is now carried withx

-, and the pre-compiled kernel for np.sum(x)
+, and the pre-compiled kernel fornp.sum(x)

-is submitted to that queue.
+is submitted to that queue.- The result

-The result y
+y

 All dpnp array creation routines and random number generators have additional optional keyword arguments (device, queue, and usm_type) which users can leverage to explicitly specify on which device or queue they want the data to be created along with the USM memory type to be used.

-Note that for dpnp version <= 0.15.0, all dpnp kernels are hard-coded to sync with the CPU after completion (i.e., event.wait()
+For dpnp version <= 0.15.0, all dpnp kernels are hard-coded to sync with the CPU after completion (i.e., event.wait()

 is inserted before returning).